LANA WILSON

 Biography

-Before becoming a director, Wilson was the Film and Dance Curator at Performa, the New York biennial of new visual art performance.
-She holds a BA in Film Studies and Dance from Wesleyan University.
+Before becoming a filmmaker, Wilson was the Film and Dance Curator at Performa, the New York biennial of new visual art performance.
+She is a graduate of Wesleyan University and a member of the Academy of Motion Picture Arts and Sciences.